-Early Years Department - personal mobile phones should NOT BE USED UNDER ANY CIRCUMSTANCES to take pictures in the Early Years Department.
+Early Years Department - personal mobile devices, cameras and other electronic devices with imaging and sharing capabilities (such as smartwatches and smart glasses) must NOT BE USED UNDER ANY CIRCUMSTANCES to take pictures or video children in the Early Years Department.
+Staff must use the school devices for all photography and videoing.